 The Route Charlemagne runs through Aachen's unique cultural heritage, Charlemagne's palace at the heart of the historic old town.
-The midpoint of the Route, the Centre Charlemagne on the Katschhof, will be completed in the beginning of 2014, and will bring the story of Charlemagne and the history of Aachen vividly to life.
+The midpoint of the Route, the Centre Charlemagne on the Katschhof, will be completed in 2014, and will bring the story of Charlemagne and the history of Aachen vividly to life.
 It will be located between Aachen's two most prominent historic buildings: the Cathedral and the Town Hall.

 The other stations along the Route Charlemagne are also outstanding locations in the heart of Aachen.
 They focus on themes that link our present times with those of Charlemagne: History, Science, Power, Religion, Media, Economy and, last but not least, Europe.